 - 1. Graduate Admission Application Form and Application Fee.Application form and graduate catalog are available from the Graduate School and online. - 2.
 Graduate Record Examination Scores General Test (verbal, quantitative, and analytical scores).
 Scores more than five years old are not accepted.
 The Graduate School will forward scores to the Department.
-Use the Departmental code 2005 for counseling psychology. - 3.
-Two (2) Official Transcripts of All Previous College Work.
+Use the Departmental code 2005 for counseling psychology.

+3. Two (2) Official Transcripts of All Previous College Work.
 This includes transcripts from institutions granting degrees and institutions at which courses were taken outside a degree program or for transfer credit.
 Transcripts must be issued directly from the institution of study.
-Upon receipt, the Graduate School will forward one set of your transcripts to the Department.
+One set of transcripts should be sent the Graduate School and another set to the Department.
 (If you are a student or graduate of Ball State, the Graduate School will obtain your transcripts that are already on file).